LinerSu/nyu-pl-spring-20-rec/Week 06/README.md

 ## Polymorphism
 - Def. by providing a single interface, the compiler could use that interface(e.g. type, operator, variable, function) to represent many forms.
 - Categories
 	- Ad hoc polymorphism (Overloading): functions or operators can be applied to arguments of different types.
-That is, one name interface, multiple implementations.
 		- Function overloading, operator overloading, etc.
 		- For instance, consider the following C++ code:
 		```c++